mattmerrick/llmlogs/README.md

 Master LLM SEO to increase your content visibility in AI responses.
 Learn how to optimize for Large Language Models and get more clicks with our comprehensive guide.

+## 📚 Resources

+Visit our [Resources Page](resources.html) for a complete collection of:
+- Free LLM optimization tools
+- Learning materials and guides
+- Latest blog posts
+- Community resources

 ## 🛠️ Free Tools

 Access our suite of tools designed to help you optimize your content for AI understanding and visibility: